How to black or whitelist two or more items

-In all cases blacklisting two items from the same list at the same time can be achieved with two blocks.
+In some cases whitelisting two items from the same list at the same time can be achieved with two blocks.
 In this example we’ll show how to disable ads for Chrome on AndroidOS.
-Both parameters (Chrome and AndroidOS) should be configured for the Clients list, however, if we put both items there it will mean that insertion will be disabled for any of the items on the black list and not for both at the same time.
+Both parameters (Chrome and AndroidOS) should be configured for the Clients list, however, if we put both items there it will mean that insertion will be enabled for any of the items on the white list and not for both at the same time.

-[ADINSERTER code="1" ignore="page-type"] as code, define black list for client AndroidOS and automatic insertion as needed.
-Block 2 (with ad code from Block 1) will not be inserted ONLY when client will not be Chrome on AndroidOS.
-Of course, when using caching we need to set Dynamic blocks to Client-side insert.
+[ADINSERTER code="1" ignore="page-type"] as code, define white list for client AndroidOS and automatic insertion as needed.
+Block 2 (with ad code from Block 1) will be inserted ONLY when the client will be Chrome on AndroidOS.
+Of course, when using caching you need to set Dynamic blocks to Client-side insert.

 PRO In Ad Inserter Pro you can use CHECK shortcodes and only one block.
 Use the following code:

-and then in the Clients list simply blacklist client AndroidOS.
+and then in the Clients list simply whitelist client AndroidOS.
 Normally the check attribute

-condition="value1, value2" means the same as white list. ^ character in front of the first item means black list, in our case blacklisting Chrome.
+condition="value1, value2" means the same as white list (^ character in front of the first item means black list).

-You can use multiple CHECK shortcodes for all the available lists inside single block.
+You can use multiple CHECK shortcodes for all the available lists inside a single block.